 Supplemental Enrichment Activities

-We are now offering interactive online Supplemental Enrichment Activities ranging from creative outlets to academic improvement to movement fun, and even on to information for caregivers!
+We are now offering interactive online Supplemental Enrichment Activities ranging from creative activities to academic improvement to movement fun, and we even offer some for parents and caregivers in addition to the ones for kids!
 There are activities for all ages, so be sure to check them all out.
 The minimum number of participants varies for each activity to go live.
 If we do not meet the minimum, your payment will be refunded.

 Communication and Language Development